 Using water in the summer can be costly.

-You have a list of things that you want to do in the summer and can’t wait until the hot summer sun forces you to jump in the pool, run through the sprinklers, go down the waterslide, or do some of the other water activities that you have planned for the summer.
+You have a list of things that you want to do in the summer and can’t wait until the hot summer sun forces you to jump in the pool, run through the sprinklers, go down the waterslide, or do some of the other water activities that you have planned for the summer and not worry about water bills.
 The summer may even see you relaxing around the home with the AC on while drinking glasses of water to keep cool.

 No matter what you plan on doing this summer, it’s likely that water will be on the agenda, even if you’re simply staying around the house.
 Since many have exercising activities that they partake in despite the summer heat, they may take two or more showers a day to cool off because they sweat a lot in the heat.